Fairy Gardening 101: How to Make a Fairy Garden

 4. Choose a Substrate

-For a fairy garden, a patch of moss makes the perfect substrate for your village.
+For a fairy garden, a patch of moss or creeping thyme makes the perfect substrate for your village.

-Most garden centers sell Irish moss, or you can transplant found moss from shady areas of your yard (moss needs plenty of shade).
+Most garden centers sell Irish moss, or you can transplant found moss from shady areas of your yard (moss needs plenty of shade) if you want real moss!

 For sunnier fairy gardens, creeping thyme is an excellent option.
 Scotch moss has a soft, fluffy look with charming tiny white flowers (perfect for your fairies).
 Ground cover helps your fairy garden feel magical—like a tiny prairie or grassy Irish hill.
 (It also helps keep the fairy houses and accessories cleaner when it rains – otherwise, mud splashes up onto them!)